-- Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended. - Includes the offering price of 862,500 shares of common stock that may be sold if the option to purchase additional shares of common stock granted by the Registrant (2)to the underwriters is exercised.
+Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(o) promulgated under the Securities Act of 1933, as amended.
+Includes shares of common stock that may be issuable upon exercise of an option to purchase additional shares granted to the underwriters.